Abbot-Downing Company: Australia

 Freeman Cobb (1830–1878), born in Brewster, Massachusetts, joined express agents Adams & Co in 1849.
 In 1853, he was sent to Melbourne, Australia, with George Mowton, a senior employee, to establish a branch.

 Cobb had taken over to Australia two Concord thoroughbrace wagons for Adams & Co, and in July 1853 they began a carrying service from Melbourne to its port.
 The carrying venture was unsuccessful largely because of very bad weather and, like Wells Fargo, Adams & Co withdrew from Australia.
 A railway on the same route was opened in September 1854.

 Neither Adams & Co nor Wells Fargo had become properly set up in Australia.
 However, their former employees remained in Australia and formed a partnership, Cobb & Co.
 Their average age was 22.

 On January 30, 1854, the new firm, having mounted seats in the former Adams & Co Concord wagons, started a stagecoach service running the 100 mi or so between Bendigo and Melbourne through Castlemaine, then named Forest Creek.
 This service proved very profitable.
 1856 was the year of Victoria's greatest gold yield.
 The following advertisement appeared in Melbourne's Argus in October 1857: "For Sale: Lord & Co., No. 30 King Street, (Melbourne) have on SALE: Coaches.
 3 superb concord stage coaches, with seats for 25 passengers."
 At the end of 1857, the first of these Concord coaches was put into service by Cobb & Co carrying 21 passengers (it later carried 30 passengers), and the other two coaches soon joined it.

 Francis Boardman Clapp (1833–1920), American founder of the Melbourne Tramway & Omnibus Company and an early partner in Cobb & Co, advertised himself from 1867 as "Victoria's Sole Agent for Abbott, Downing & Company's Coaches, Carriages and Buggies".
 His office and showroom was at 65 Little Collins Street, Melbourne.

 Local manufacture

 In 1862, Cobb & Co left Melbourne and established headquarters in Bathurst, New South Wales, including new coach and harness factories which built them coaches "in the manner of" Abbot & Downing.
 Most Australian-made coaches were 12 and 25 passenger vehicles.
 A coach for 60 passengers was built at Bathurst but proved a failure.
 Other coachbuilding factories were established at Goulburn, Bourke, Castlemaine, Brisbane and Charleville.

 Chile

-In 1855, Adams & Co ran daily express Concord coaches from Valparaiso to Santiago.
+In 1855, Adams & Co ran daily express Concord coaches from Valparaíso to Santiago.